Cray-HPE/docs-csm/upgrade/1.2/README.md

 - Rerun a step

    When running upgrade scripts, each script records what has been done successfully on a node.
-The file in which this is recorded is
-   `/etc/cray/upgrade/csm/{CSM_VERSION}/{NAME_OF_NODE}/state`.
+This is recorded in the `/etc/cray/upgrade/csm/{CSM_VERSION}/{NAME_OF_NODE}/state` file.
    If a rerun is required, the recorded steps to be re-run must be removed from this file.

    Here is an example of state file of `ncn-m001`: